10.8 Chapter Conclusion

 - He is socially immature.

-List 3 different activities to the children to redirect the behavior
+List three activities to redirect the behavior of the children.

 Rita Pierson (2013, 6:52)